FHA Loans Closing Cost

 Frequently Asked Questions

-- Are there different types of FHA loans?
+- Are there different types ?

 There are a number of different FHA loan programs.
 This includes programs to help people improve the energy efficiency of their home, borrow against their home equity, and more.
-You can review these programs to find the right loan for you.
+You can review these programs to find the right product for you.

 - How much are mortgage insurance premiums?